LesnovBrascovitch/LBSourceForPayday3Modding/README.md

 # PAYDAY3
-Use it whatever you want :)
+Use it whatever you want :) My mods path is MoolahProject-ModLoader/Content/Mods/_LesnovMods/

 This project is based on MoolahProject.
 https://github.com/MoolahModding/MoolahProject